 Kumbhalgarh Fort is a UNESCO World Heritage Site in Rajsamand district near Udaipur, which is part of the Hill Forts of Rajasthan.
-The fort wall is the second largest fort wall in the world having a length of 38 kilometers after the ‘Great wall of China’.
+The fort wall is the second largest fort wall in the state of Rajasthan having a length of 38 kilometers.

 The fort was built in the 1440’s by Rana Kumbha, Maharana of Kumbhalgarh,.
 The construction of the fort took around 16 years.
 The Fort houses approximately 360 temples, out of which 300 are Jain temples and the rest are having Hindu deities.